Cisco Certified Entry Network Technician (CCENT) CCC

 Approximate program length is one year.

-The program is offered at the Lake Worth campus.
+The program is offered at the Lake Worth and Loxahatchee Groves campuses.

 To see when the course is offered, click the course number.
 To see a course description, click the course title.